 Instruction to Editor: Please change title and add the following paragraph at the end of the subclause (@ IEEE802.11ac D5.0):

-9.3.2.5a VHT RTS procedure
+9.3.2.5a VHT and S1G RTS procedure

+An S1G STA using dynamic bandwidth operation (see 9.3.2.6 (CTS and DMG CTS procedure)) that transmits an RTS frame shall set the Dynamic Indication field in the Frame Control field of the RTS frame to 1.
+Otherwise, the S1G STA shall set the Dynamic Indication field in the Frame Control field of the RTS frame to 0 to indicate that it is capable of static bandwidth operation (see 9.3.2.6 (CTS and DMG CTS procedure)).

 9.3.2.6 CTS and DMG CTS procedure

 Instruction to Editor: Please add the following after 3rd paragraph of this subclause (@ IEEE802.11ac D5.0):

+An S1G STA that is addressed by an RTS frame that has the Dynamic Indication field in the Frame Control field set to 0 (Static) behaves as follows:

+— If the NAV indicates idle and the CCA has been idle for all secondary channels within the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame for a PIFS period prior to the start of the RTS frame, then the STA shall respond with a NDP CTS frame after a SIFS period.

+— Otherwise the STA shall not respond with a (NDP) CTS frame.

+A S1G STA that is addressed by an RTS frame that has the Dynamic Indication field in the Frame control field set to 1 (Dynamic) behaves as follows:

+— If the NAV indicates idle, then the STA shall respond with a NDP CTS frame after a SIFS period.
+The NDP CTS frame's TXVECTOR parameter’s CH_BANDWIDTH may be set to any channel width for which the CCA on all secondary channels has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame.
+The NDP CTS frame shall have a Bandwidth Indication field set to the TXVECTOR parameter’s CH_BANDWIDTH.

+— Otherwise the STA shall not respond with a NDP CTS frame.

 Instruction to Editor: Please modify the 4th paragraph of this subclause (@ IEEE802.11ac D5.0):

-A non-VHT STA that is addressed by an RTS frame or a VHT STA that is addressed by an RTS frame carried in a non-HT or non-HT duplicate PPDU that has a non-bandwidth signaling TA or a VHT STA that is addressed by an RTS frame in a format other than non-HT or non-HT duplicate behaves as follows:
+A non-VHT STA that is not an S1G STA that is addressed by an RTS frame or a VHT STA that is addressed by an RTS frame carried in a non-HT or non-HT duplicate PPDU that has a non-bandwidth signaling TA or a VHT STA that is addressed by an RTS frame in a format other than non-HT or non-HT duplicate behaves as follows:

 If the NAV indicates idle, the STA shall respond with a CTS frame after a SIFS period.